-The Competition Committee can take into account certain criteria listed in the Implementing Regulations, including:
+The Competition Committee of the Ministry of Economy (Ministry) can take into account certain criteria listed in Cabinet Decision No. 37 of 2014 on the Implementing Regulation of Federal Law No. 4 of 2012 on the Regulation of Competition (Implementing Regulations), including:

-- · the real and potential competition level in the concerned market; - · how easy it is for new establishments to enter the concerned market; - · the extent of the potential impact on the prices of relevant commodities or services; - the extent of the existence of legal obstacles affecting the entry of new competitors; - the probability of emergence of a dominant position in the concerned market; - · the extent of the potential impact on creation, innovation and technical competence; - the extent of contribution in the promotion of investment or export, or the enhancement of the national establishments' ability to compete internationally; and - the extent of the impact on the interests of consumers.
+- the real and potential competition level in the concerned market; - · how easy it is for new establishments to enter the concerned market; - · the extent of the potential impact on the prices of relevant commodities or services; - the extent of the existence of legal obstacles affecting the entry of new competitors;

+- · the probability of emergence of a dominant position in the concerned market; - · the extent of the potential impact on creation, innovation and technical competence; - the extent of contribution in the promotion of investment or export, or the enhancement of the national establishments' ability to compete internationally; and - · the extent of the impact on the interests of consumers.